 In most jurisdictions, shoplifting of relatively inexpensive items is a misdemeanor offense.
 This means that the legal punishment for shoplifting will probably include a small fine and possibly community service.
-For theft of expensive items or for repeat offense, jail time of up to one year is possible.
+For theft of expensive items or for a repeat offense, jail time of up to one year is possible.
 Repeat offenders may also be ordered to attend counseling or educational classes.

 Even though a misdemeanor charge may not be as serious as a felony offense, it should still be taken seriously.
-A conviction could mean fines, jail time and a criminal record.
-An attorney may be able to negotiate with the court to allow the defendant to receive a clean criminal record in exchange for completing community service and paying a fine.
+A conviction could mean fines, jail time, and a criminal record.
+An experienced attorney may be able to negotiate with the court to allow the defendant to receive a clean criminal record in exchange for completing community service and paying a fine.

 Findlaw, “Shoplifting“, November 25, 2014